Spaces are limited for this great Sierra Club outing! RSVP on our Meetup site today.

 A great opportunity to learn, experience and give back!
 For more information or to RSVP, contact Central Piedmont Outings Chair Linda Alley.

 Join us at this Catawba Lands Conservancy preserve to help Mary Stauble, Land Stewardship Volunteer, remove invasive plants and contribute to protecting this important natural landscape.
 The Wildflower Glen is one of the conservancy’s crown jewels due to its rich ecological diversity and proximity to Charlotte.

 We’ll meet at the property at 9 a.m. for an orientation where we’ll learn about the history and importance of the preserve.
-Then we’ll spend time pulling out invasive plants!
-Afterwards, Mary will lead us on a hike of the glen.
+Then we’ll spend some time pulling out invasive plants.
+Afterwards, Mary will lead us on a walk through the glen.
 Mary frequently visits the Glen and she is very knowledgeable about the local flora.

 Please bring work gloves, clippers (optional), water, and a hat.
-Limit 10 participants.
+The Glen is located in Northwest Charlotte.

 You can learn more about why and how to control non-native invasive plants here:

 All participants on Sierra Club outings are required to sign a standard liability waiver. https://nc2.sierraclub.org/sites/nc.sierraclub.org/files/SignInWaiver%20with%20photo%20release.pdf

 Sat, Oct 18, 2014 – Rocky Face Mountain